end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2014-09-12-the-hobby-zone-super-cub-lp-rtf-a-good-beginners-rc-plane.md

   - super cub

 ---
 During summer 2013, I have found myself with a high interest in flying an RC plane.
-I didn’t know what to expect from this but I wanted to get a new toy to play with.
+I didn't know what to expect from this but I wanted to get a new toy to play with.
 Like everyone, I thought that flying a plane was not that hard and that I could easily manage to fly any kind of plane.
 I was wrong.
 During my search for the best plane, I learned about the [Hobby Zone Super Cub LP RTF](http://secure.hobbyzone.com/catalog/hz/HBZ7300.html) which I think is a really good plane for a beginner.

 I already knew that flying RC planes can be a hobby.
 Because of that, it can be easy to sink huge amount of cash in this before you realize that you went too far.
 As a hobby, you can also find good experienced people for advices and easily find a flight instructor that will assist you with the technical aspect to reduce your learning time.
-However, this process is time consuming and I didn’t wanted to spend too much in this new thing before I knew that I would like and enjoy flying an RC plane.
+However, this process is time consuming and I didn't wanted to spend too much in this new thing before I knew that I would like and enjoy flying an RC plane.

 So I bought a [Hobby Zone Super Cub LP RTF](http://secure.hobbyzone.com/catalog/hz/HBZ7300.html).

-Here are the reasons why I think this plane is a great beginner’s RC plane:
+Here are the reasons why I think this plane is a great beginner's RC plane:

 # Pros